BARF – Feeding cats with raw food healthy

 This is also the problem with cheap cat food.
 The industry mixes cheap grain and plant fibres into the feed, which at best the cats cannot use, but in the worst case makes the animals sick.
 Especially stomach and intestinal diseases or diabetes are often due to the administration of inferior food.

 However, even when feeding raw meat, you can’t do without sublimation of vitamins and minerals.
 There are no ingredients that a cat takes with it with the eating e.g. a mouse.
 These would be, for example, calcium from the bones and vitamins from the plant components that the mouse itself ate.
+There are various products that can be used here.

 What do you have to pay attention to if you want to feed your cat according to BARF?